Client Login

 Crisis Management

 A crisis can be described as a period of potential or actual damage to the perception and/or reputation of an organisation, individual or concept caused or started by an unexpected event.
-Forward planning can prevent a crisis or minimise the impact of one that is already happening.
+Forward planning can prevent a crisis or minimise the impact of one

 Demographics